 - 1. Atomic Physics Vol 1, S.N.Ghoshal - 2.
-Solid State physics by Ashcroft and Mermin. - 3.
-Introduction to Solid State Physics by Charles Kittel. - 4.
-Heat and Thermodynamics by M.W.
-Zemansky - 5.
+Perspective on Modern Physics by A. Biser - 3.
+Solid State physics by Ashcroft and Mermin. - 4.
+Introduction to Solid State Physics by Charles Kittel. - 5.
 Solid State Physics by A J Dekker